Rodger Cuzner: Political career

 Cuzner was a member of the Liberal Party of Canada in the House of Commons of Canada, representing the riding of Bras d'Or—Cape Breton and, later, Cape Breton—Canso.
 He was first elected in 2000.
-Cuzner served as Parliamentary Secretary to former Prime Minister Jean Chrétien from January 13, 2003 to December 11, 2003 and held other key positions within the Liberal Caucus, including chair of Nova Scotia Caucus, chair of Atlantic Caucus, and Chief Opposition Whip.
+Cuzner served as Parliamentary Secretary to former Prime Minister Jean Chrétien from January 13, 2003, to December 11, 2003, and held other key positions within the Liberal Caucus, including chair of Nova Scotia Caucus, chair of Atlantic Caucus, and Chief Opposition Whip.
 He also served as the Parliamentary Secretary for Employment, Workforce Development and Labour.

+In his early years in parliament, Cuzner focused on matters surrounding both Veteran Affairs and Fisheries and Oceans.
+During the later part of his Parliamentary career, much of his attention was directed toward Workforce Development and National Labour issues.

+As an elected official representing Nova Scotia and Cape Breton Island, he worked with community and industry to build and mature the tourism sector.
+Major investments in infrastructure contributed to this growth, notably two of the top-rated golf courses in the world, Cabot Links and Cabot Cliffs.

-Cuzner represents the Liberal Party on the weekly MP panel on CTV News Channel's Power Play, with host Don Martin, and he is regularly asked to appear on other national political affairs programs, on television and radio.
+Cuzner regularly represented the Liberal Party on the weekly MP panel on CTV News Channel's Power Play, and was regularly asked to appear on other national political affairs programs, on television, and radio.

 Cuzner traditionally delivered a humorous, politically themed rewrite of "Twas the Night Before Christmas" on the last house sitting before the holiday break.
+After his retirement, Darren Fisher delivered it.

 He was twice voted as "Most Collegial" Member of Parliament by his Parliamentary colleagues, and was described by Maclean's in 2017 as "Parliament's Sense of Humour".

 Cuzner was re-elected to a sixth straight term with 74.4% of the vote in the 2015 Canadian federal election.

 On April 26, 2019, Cuzner announced he wouldn't run for re-election in the 2019 election.

 Post-political life

-On 30 October 2020, it was reported that Prime Minister Justin Trudeau was sending Cuzner to Boston as Canada's new consul general.
+On October 31, 2020, it was reported that Prime Minister Justin Trudeau appointed Cuzner as the new Consul General to the United States (Boston).

+On October 31, 2023, he was summoned to the Senate of Canada by Governor General Mary Simon, on the advice of Prime Minister Justin Trudeau.